Sarah145/CRT_tutorial/README.md

 ## Single-cell RNA-seq analysis workshop

 This repository contains all the material needed for the scRNA-seq data analysis tutorial.
-Before the tutorial, run the following commands from the terminal to download all the necessary data and set up a conda environment with all the R packages we'll be using.
+Download the repository either by clicking the green 'Code' button above or by cloning it  from the command line using `git clone https://github.com/Sarah145/CRT_tutorial`.

+**If you're running Ubuntu** and have conda installed you can use the .yml file to create a conda environment which should have all the necessary packages installed.

 1. Clone this repository and navigate into it